TomLemelle/TomLemelle/README.md

 💼 Professional Experience

-Currently serving as CTO on two major projects utilizing React with TypeScript and AdonisJS, showcasing my ability to lead technically and collaborate towards project success.
+Currently serving as CTO on two major SAAS projects utilizing React with TypeScript and AdonisJS, showcasing my ability to lead technically and collaborate towards project success.